MNoorFawi/lshashing/README.md

 # Neighbor(index=16, distance=180.87564789103038, value=[[81 91 70]...])]
 ```

+Locality-sensitive hashing is an **approximate nearest neighbors search technique** which means that the resulted neighbors may not always be the exact nearest neighbor to the query point.
+To enhance and ensure better extactness, hash length used, number of hash tables and the buckets to search need to be tweaked.

 I also made some comparison between **lshashing**, linear method to get KNNs and **scikit-learn's BallTree and KDTree** and here are the results.

 ```bash